allenai/better-promptability/README.md

 # Continued Pretraining for Better Zero- and Few-Shot Promptability

-The official implementation for our paper:
+The official implementation for our paper (http://arxiv.org/abs/2210.10258):

 ```bibtex
 @inproceedings{wu-etal-2022-continued,